 The minimum sections we recommend for a proposal are Scope, Cost Breakdown, Terms & Conditions.

-- Any other sections you may need
+- Any other sections you may need such as materials, labor, schedule, insurance, FAQ

 - Terms & Conditions